 Deadlines.
 Emails.
 Phone calls.
 More emails.
-And now kids too?
-How are you supposed to be working at home with kids, especially a clingy, rambunctious toddler?
+And now also clingy children interrupting you non-stop.
+How are you supposed to be productive working from home with kids?
+This is especially difficult with a rambunctious toddler or strong-willed child.

 It’s definitely a challenge.

-Unfortunately, you cannot change this uncontrollable, stressful situation.
+Unfortunately, you cannot change this uncontrollable, stressful situation with the COVID-19 quarantine.
 That’s a given.
 But there is good news.
-You have control over how you relate to your child and how you work.
+You do have control over how you relate to your child and how you work.
 When you relate to your child playfully, you’ll find that even the most strong-willed kids cooperate.
 And minor tweaks to your work habits can increase productivity.

-Here are 13 tips to help you juggle working at home with children.
+Here are 13 tips to help you juggle working from home with kids.
+Let’s keep them busy so you can be productive.

 1. Adopt a can-do attitude